Minolta made a wide variety of manual-focusing, 35mm film, SLR cameras starting in 1958 -- possibly more models

 (1979) Second and last version of the SRTSC-II.
 It lacked the CLC feature of the SRTSC-II (model a).

-(1980) Model D has the exposure compensation dial in the same location as the Model C but facing toward the prism of the camera, perhaps making it more difficult to move unintentionally.
+(1980) The Model D has the exposure compensation dial in the same location as the Model A, B & C but the small, black, control tab is now on the prism side of the camera -- see left side of image.
+Perhaps this makes it more difficult to move unintentionally.

 European version of the XD-11 (model d)